ShadowKing345/LastWhisper-Discord-Bot/docs/Code Structure.md

 ## Building

-Compiled files are located in the `dist` directory at the project root on build and can be generated with the `build` command found in the [`package.json`](/package.json) file.
+Compiled files are located in the `build` directory at the project root on build and can be generated with the `build` command found in the [`package.json`](/package.json) file.

 Building primarily uses the Typescript compiler to build and so will first remove the current build directory.
 It is